wmalab/HiCube/docs/README.md

 - Choose `Rao et al. (2014) Diploid Paternal` as paired dataset for Hi-C track
 - Choose file `GSM3271351_gm12878_05.impute3.round4.clean.g3d` for 3D genome structure model and select category to be `paternal`, resolution to be `1000000`
 - Click `Add A Paired Case` (the second case has been added)

+## Add zoom view

+- Click the third button on the sidebar
+- Click `Select Zoom Region`, then press and hold down the left mouse button to select the region to zoom on the Hi-C track
+- Click `Create Zoom View`

+## Configure track display options

+- Click the second button on the sidebar
+- Click the `Rao et al. (2014) Diploid Maternal` track, it will show its display options
+- Change `Zoom limit` to `25000`, and `Transforms` to `VC`, click `Update`

+## Add annotations